Demonstrating SU(3) gates on superconducting hardware

 Boulder Opal contains closed-loop optimization tools that enable you to generate optimized controls without requiring a detailed model of your quantum system.
 This process becomes even simpler and more powerful when software and hardware are seamlessly integrated.

 In this application note, we present the entire workflow used to demonstrate the generation, calibration, and benchmark of a high-fidelity SU(3) gate on Lawrence Livermore National Laboratory's superconducting hardware using Boulder Opal integrated with QUA from Quantum Machines.
 By exploring the multilevel character of transmon qudits, we design gates that go beyond the qubit paradigm.
-In particular, in our real hardware validation we show that Boulder Opal's closed-loop optimizer provided a pulse with fidelity of 99.8% (EPG of 2e-3) for the SU(3) $\pi_{02}$ gate on a transmon qutrit.
+In particular, in our real hardware validation we show that Boulder Opal's closed-loop optimizer provided a pulse with fidelity of 99.8% (an error per gate of 2e-3) for the SU(3) $\pi_{02}$ gate on a transmon qutrit.

 We will cover: